COVID-19 Shared Leave Program

 - In a position that is not fully furloughed

-Employees must need leave for one of the four COVID-19 qualifying reasons above and exhaust all accrued leave and available paid time off, including vacation, sick, bonus leave, compensatory time, advanced leave, and/or allowable communicable disease make-up time made available before they are eligible to receive donated leave from the COVID-19 Shared Leave Bank.
-Employees must also exhaust all FFCRA benefits and/or FFCRA-equivalent eldercare benefits (if eligible).
+Employees must need leave for one of the COVID-19 qualifying reasons above and exhaust all accrued leave and available paid time off, including vacation, sick, bonus leave, compensatory time, advanced leave, and/or allowable communicable disease make-up time made available before they are eligible to receive donated leave from the COVID-19 Shared Leave Bank.
+Employees must also exhaust all COVID-19 Paid Administrative Leave (if eligible).

 In order to receive donations from the COVID-19 Shared Leave Bank, employees should complete the COVID-19 Shared Leave Request Form.